trashtiergames/snaketime/readme.md

 	...
 ```

 But hold up, what world is the tile being added to?
-This is where bump [bump](https://github.com/kikito/bump.lua) comes in, a library for simple AABB collision detection, which is a perfect fit for this game.
+This is where [bump](https://github.com/kikito/bump.lua) comes in, a library for simple AABB collision detection, which is a perfect fit for this game.
 To use it, we have to add everything in our game to a world object.
 Then, when e.g. moving the player object, bump will check if it collides with anything.
 What happens then depends on so-called filters that are written by the developer.
 Here is an example of the filter that the player object uses in Snaketime when moving around:

 ```
 function playerFilter(player, other)